isavita/sugai/README.md

 # Insulin Pump Settings Analyzer

-This is my submission for [Llama Impact Hackathon London - Nov 2024](https://llama.foundation/hackathon) under Area 2: Supporting Delivery of Public Services and Healthcare track.
+This is my submission for **Llama Impact Hackathon London - Nov 2024** under **Area 2: Supporting Delivery of Public Services and Healthcare track**.

 ## About